PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-18 05:20:50
+Last updated: 2024-04-18 05:21:27
-Random Quote: Damn it, Ted!
-I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson
+Random Quote: You're gonna get endless requests to play some game, that has something to do with gangsters and farming! - Marshall Eriksen